What is Pink Friday, and how can it jump-start holiday sales?

 Q4 is loaded with ecommerce events to boost holiday sales.
 There’s Black Friday and Cyber Monday, with Small Business Saturday wedged in between.

-Pink Friday is the newest arrival on the holiday shopping event scene.
-The movement debuted in 2020 and is the brainchild of The Boutique Hub — the world’s largest boutique industry community connecting small businesses, ecommerce retailers, wholesalers, and industry services and experts.
+Pink Friday is the newest arrival on the holiday shopping event scene, debuting in 2020.
+The movement is the brainchild of The Boutique Hub — the world’s largest boutique industry community connecting small businesses, ecommerce retailers, wholesalers, and industry services and experts.

 “We believe that shopping small should happen first — before Black Friday and all of the big shopping days of the year,” says Ashley Alderson, CEO of The Boutique Hub, when explaining the Pink Friday event in a video.

-That’s why Pink Friday 2023 is slated for Nov.
-17, exactly one week before Black Friday.
+That’s why Pink Friday 2024 is Nov.
+22, exactly one week before Black Friday.
 It encourages collaboration among the small boutique community to advance the #shopsmallfirst mindset.

-The Boutique Hub provides free assistance such as advice, a press kit, and inclusion on a map listing for any boutique that registers for the Pink Friday small business event; extras come with becoming a paid member of the hub.
+The Boutique Hub provides advice, a press kit, inclusion on a consumer map, and exclusive wholesale deals to any boutique that registers for the Pink Friday small business event.
+Paid hub members receive access to extra perks.

 A Pink Friday game plan to anchor your holiday season sales

-Since boutiques traditionally have a brick-and-mortar presence, many official Pink Friday resources lean toward in-store promotions.
+Since boutiques traditionally have a brick-and-mortar presence, many Boutique Hub Pink Friday resources lean toward in-store promotions.
 But in today’s digital age, online sales can be just as important, if not more.

-Use whichever marketing tools make sense to form a solid Pink Friday game plan for your boutique:
+Use the marketing tools that will form a solid Pink Friday game plan for your boutique:

-- Run in-store sales and make it a Pink Friday event.
+- Run in-store sales as part of a Pink Friday event.
 Roll out the pink carpet and bust out the decor.
 Consider a deal your shop can absorb, whether storewide or limited to a product line.
-Or launch a limited edition.
 Ensure you have staffing to provide stellar customer service.

 - Prepare your digital storefront.
-Update your Shopify store site to reflect Pink Friday sales or promotions.
+Update your Shopify site with a banner or popup to reflect Pink Friday sales or promotions.
 If you plan to promote your Pink Friday shop small event with paid advertising, build a landing page that features deals and bestsellers.

 - Promote on social media.
-Whether you create a TikTok video or boost a Facebook post to expand reach, embrace social media to educate followers about Pink Friday and your small business.
-Include the hashtag #shopsmallfirst for greater exposure.
+Whether you create a TikTok video or boost a Facebook post to expand reach, embrace social media to educate followers about the Pink Friday backstory and goals.
+Share your small business story to inspire audience support, including the hashtag #shopsmallfirst for greater exposure.

 - Email your subscribers.
-Email marketing reigns as the channel with the most bang for your buck.
-Craft great content, employ email design best practices, and polish it with an intriguing email subject line.
-Remember, Pink Friday’s relative newness means many customers aren’t familiar with it, so simply referencing it in the subject line will captivate some subscribers.
+Email marketing reigns as the best channel for ROI.
+Craft great content and employ email design best practices.
+Remember, Pink Friday’s relative newness means many customers aren’t familiar with it, so referencing it in the subject line will pique curiosity.

 6 Pink Friday email ideas for your Shopify store